 Some states do have a regulation against covering the crib with anything, so they may not be able to use this.
 However, other states may be fine with it.
 Again...it never hurts to ask and provide it if it is possible.
 If your child is being cared for at a babysitter's house or nanny-share situation, you can probably use this with no problem!

-If you are able to use a SlumberPod, use the code LittleBellSS at checkout for $20 off!
+If you are able to use a SlumberPod, use the code littlebellsleepsolutions to get 5% off at checkout!

 Work With a Sleep Consultant